Percona-Lab/percona-version-service/README.md

 ## How to add new release notes for a product
 Add a file to `sources/release-notes/{product_name}/{version-tag}.md`.

-Making a request to `/release-notes/v1/{product}/{version-tag}` will return the release note for that version in raw markdown format.
+Making a request to `/release-notes/v1/{product}/{version-tag}` will return the release notes for that version in raw markdown format.
 Run `make format-release-notes` to format the release notes.
 This command will:
 - Replace all relative links and image sources with absolute links.
 - Replace custom variables with their corresponding SVG/HTML values.